nuxt-hub/cli/README.md

     init    Initialize a fresh NuxtHUb project, alias of nuxi init -t hub.
   deploy    Deploy your project to NuxtHub.
+ preview    Preview your project locally (using wrangler pages dev).
     link    Link a local directory to a NuxtHub project.
   unlink    Unlink a local directory from a NuxtHub project.
     open    Open in browser the project's URL linked to the current directory.